MATIBAI-ML/UNet-Segmentation/README.md

 ---

 ## 📌 Notes
-- For best results, use the aggregatedSet and avoid wavelet masks.
+- For best results, use the aggregatedSet.
 - You can use our pre-trained models directly for inference without retraining i.e. skip to Step 4

 ## 🚀 How to Use